Television licence: Serbia

 Licence fees in Serbia are bundled together with electricity bills and collected monthly.
-There have been increasing indications that the Government of Serbia is considering the temporary cessation of the licence fee until a more effective financing solution is found.
-However, as of 28 August 2013 this has yet to be realized.
+Current fee is 349 RSD (the newest price, as of August 2024), which is about €3.

 Slovenia

 Since June 2013, the annual licence fee in Slovenia is €12.75 per household per month to receive both television and radio services, or €3.77 per month for radio only, regardless of the number of devices capable of receiving television or radio broadcasts.
-Businesses and the self-employed pay this amount for each set, and pay higher rates where they are intended for public viewing rather than private use by employees.
+Businesses and the self-employed pay this amount for each set and pay higher rates where they are intended for public viewing rather than private use by employees.

-The licence fee is used to fund national broadcaster RTV Slovenija.
-In 2007, the licence fee raised €78.1 million, approximately 68% of the broadcaster's operating revenue.
+The licence fee is used to fund the national broadcaster RTV Slovenija.
+In 2007, the licence fee raised €78.1 million, approximately 68 per cent of the broadcaster's operating revenue.
 RTV Slovenija's advertising income in 2007 was €21.6 million.

 Switzerland

 Any household that receives radio or television programs from the Swiss national public broadcaster SRG SSR must be registered and pay licence fees.
 The fee is CHF 335 per year for TV and radio for single households, and CHF 670 for multiple households, e.g. nursing homes.
 Households unable to receive broadcast transmissions are exempt from the fees until 2023 if residents apply to opt out.
-Residential licence fees are collected by Serafe AG, a wholly-owned subsidiary of the insurance collections agency Secon.
+Residential licence fees are collected by Serafe AG, a wholly owned subsidiary of the insurance collections agency Secon.
 Non-payment of licence fees incurs fines of up to CHF 100,000.
 For businesses, the fee is on a scale based on the company's annual turnover and is collected by the Swiss Federal Tax Administration.

 The majority of the fee, CHF 1.2 billion, goes to SRG SSR, with the rest going to a collection of small regional radio and television broadcasters.

 On 4 March 2018, there was a referendum on whether TV licensing should be scrapped, with the slogan "No Billag", a reference to the previous collector of the licence fees.
 Parliament have advocated a no vote.
-Voters overwhelmingly rejected the proposal by 71.6% to 28.4% and in all cantons.
+Voters overwhelmingly rejected the proposal by 71.6 to 28.4 per cent and in all cantons.
 Following the vote, the fee was significantly reduced.

 Turkey

-A licence fee of up to 16% is paid to the state broadcaster TRT by the producer/importer of the television receiving equipment.
+A licence fee of up to 16 per cent is paid to the state broadcaster TRT by the producer or importer of the equipment that can receive TRT's broadcasts or on-demand content in any manner including internet.
 Consumers indirectly pay this fee when purchasing equipment.
 No registration is required for television receiving equipment, except for cellular phones as mandated by a separate law.

 TRT also receives funding via advertisements.
-Previously a 2% tax was added to monthly electricity bills but this has been abolished.
+Previously a 2 per cent tax was added to monthly electricity bills but this has been abolished.